myuh-club/myuh-club-homepage/index.md

 1. The person administering the test will have the participant watch the Basic User Guide video tutorial.
 2. After watching the tutorial, administers will instruct participants to register an account and log in.
 3. Administers will instruct participants to navigate to the pages available to them.
 4. Administers will instruct the participants to utilize the Report a Problem Page to submit a report.
+The tasks were to register, log in, and to submit a report.
 5. Administers instruct the participant to log out.
 6. Lastly, the participants will fill out a Google form questionnaire pertainning to their experiences with the application.